Best deals today: Apple’s 2022 iPad Air, Mac mini, ASUS motherboards, and more

 The Apple Mac Mini will be the best choice for those who already own a Magic Mouse with Magic Keyboard and a monitor, as it will keep the investment to a minimum.
 However, if this is your first Mac and you don’t have the necessary peripherals, it would be best to consider checking out the 24-inch Apple iMac that comes with the same internals.
 Still, you get a large and beautiful 24-inch 4.5K Retina display with P3 wide color gamut and 500 nits of brightness, color-matched Magic Mouse with Magic Keyboard, and a $1,250 price tag that will get you $49 savings, but only if you settle for the Blue or Pink color options.

-Apple Mac Mini
+Apple Mac mini

 Get Apple’s most affordable Mac for a better price as the Mac Mini is available on both its M1 model and its Intel-powered version, where you will get up to 512GB of storage under the hood.